kshetline/aw-clock/README.md

 The server requires a Dark Sky API key to function.
 Use the environment variable `DARK_SKY_API_KEY` to set the key.
 (See https://darksky.net/ for further details.)

+By default, the server uses `pool.ntp.org` as an NTP time server.
+Use the environment variable `AWC_NTP_SERVER` to changes the time server.
+Do not use a Google time server, or any other NTP server that implements "leap second smearing" if you want the Astronomy/Weather Clock to be able to display leap seconds.

 To deploy the server along with the web client, use `npm run build` as described above.
 The contents of the `dist` directory will be copied into the server's `public` directory.